 - To make this soup low-carb, simply ignore the rice.

 - Speaking of the rice, you can use either or .
 You can also substitute it for another grain like quinoa, barley, or farro.
 Or opt for instead.

 - Serve this stuffed pepper soup recipe with shredded cheese (either cheddar or mozzarella cheese) and chopped fresh parsley on top.
 You can also serve the with fresh bread, cornbread, buttermilk biscuits, a simple side salad, or roasted vegetables if you like.

 - 1 can diced tomato 28-ounce

 - 1 package frozen pepper and onion blend either 1 or 2 pound

 - 2 teaspoons paprika

-- 2 teaspoon salt
+- 2 teaspoons salt

 - 1 teaspoon pepper

-- 1 teaspoon garlic
+- 1 teaspoon garlic powder

-- 2 teaspoon basil
+- 2 teaspoons basil

-- 4 cups rice, cooked (for serving)
+- 4 cups rice cooked (for serving)

-- In large pot or dutch oven, brown beef over medium high heat until no longer pink.
-Drain, if needed.
-Add onion and pepper blend and continue cooking until peppers are tender and onions are slightly translucent.
+- In a large pot or dutch oven, brown the beef over medium-high heat until it's no longer pink.
+Drain, if needed.1 pound ground beef

 - Add the onion and bell pepper blend and continue cooking until peppers are tender and onions are slightly translucent.1 package frozen pepper and onion blend

 - Stir in all other remaining ingredients except for the rice.
 Bring to a boil over medium heat and then reduce heat and simmer for about thirty minutes, stirring from time to time.1 can diced tomato, 1 can tomato sauce, 4 cups water, 2 teaspoons chili powder, 2 teaspoons paprika, 2 teaspoons salt, 1 teaspoon pepper, 1 teaspoon garlic powder, 2 teaspoons basil